NowickiLab/NowickiLab.github.io/database/projects/2022/CalleryPearFRAF/PcalleryanaFRAF.md

 This Spring/Summer, I was fortunate to come up with an attractive research idea.
 We want, in a very simple way, to try explain how *P. calleryana* was able to escape cultivation.

 As other species of the rose family, Callery pear is self-incomaptible.
-This means, that the pollen of a given tree will not result in a fruit with viable seed on that same tree.
+This means that the pollen of a given tree will not result in a fruit with viable seed on that same tree.

 To genotype the historical (confirmed) and the current specimens of cultivated *P. calleryana*, we tapped the preserved (herbaria) and live plant collections (arboreta).
 We also used [our previously collected specimens](/publications/pyc/), see the picture below.
 We will use the genotyping system established for many other pear species, including PCR, gel fragment analysis, sequencing, and downstream analytics.